Open-closed Deligne-Mumford field theories: geometric foundations: Orientations

 \subsection{Cauchy--Riemann operators on bordered surfaces}

-This subsection is a brief summary of the definition of \cite{CZ24}, describing how a relative spin structure defines an orientation on Caucyh-Riemann problem on a surface with boundary.
-Proposition \ref{prop:orientation-for-H1-node} is a rephrasement of \cite[Theorem~4.3.3(c)]{WW17} using the setting of \cite{CZ24}, describing how orientations compare as a surface develops a boundary node of type (H1).
-To maximise compatibility with \cite{CZ24} we identif a surface of boundary with the symmetric surface given by taking its complex double with the induced real structure.\footnote{As we consider any surface with boundary to be endowed with an ordering of its boundary components, this induces a decoration on its complex double in the sense of \cite{CZ24}.}
+This subsection is a brief summary of the definition of \cite{CZ24}, describing how a relative spin structure defines an orientation on Cauchy-Riemann problem on a surface with boundary.
+Proposition \ref{prop:orientation-for-H1-node} is the analogue of \cite[Theorem~4.3.3(c)]{WW17} using the constructions and conventions of \cite{CZ24}.
+Concretely, it describes how orientations compare as a surface develops a boundary node of type (H1).
+To maximise compatibility with \cite{CZ24} we identify a surface of boundary with the symmetric surface given by taking its complex double with the induced real structure.\footnote{As we consider any surface with boundary to be endowed with an ordering of its boundary components, this induces a decoration on its complex double in the sense of \cite{CZ24}.}\\

+\textbf{Spin structures: }Recall that $\text{Spin}(n)$ is the universal cover of $\text{SO}(n)$ and that a spin structure on an oriented vector bundle $E\to B$ is a lift of the classifying map $B\to B\text{SO}(n)$ to $B\to B\text{Spin}(n)$.
+Since $\pi_2(B\text{Spin}(n)) =0$ and a nullhomotopy of $B\to B\text{SO}(n)$ determines a (homotopy class) of trivialisation, this definition can be rephrased if $B$ is a CW complex and $n \ge 3$.
+In this case, such a lift is equivalent to a choice of homotopy class of trivialisations of $E$ restricted to the $2$-skeleton of $B$, cf. \cite[Definition~1.2]{CZ24}.
+In particular, it yields a choice of homotopy class of trivialisation of $\gamma^*E$ for any map $\gamma\cl S^1\to B$.
+It is exactly this property of yielding `coherent \emph{choices} of trivialisations' that will be crucial for the construction of orientations of Cauchy-Riemann operators below.